Hi! Welcome to my page.

 Other tidbits

 • I was the youngest member admitted to the University of Hong Kong in 2015 (aged 11).
 I am also probably the youngest member (aged 13) admitted to Cambridge in recent history, but I have not verified this.
-The title of youngest Senior Wrangler however still belongs to Arran Fernandez.
+I am now 21, if you are interested.